Setting up a local runtime HTML5 player for an individual Flow

 A local runtime player can be set up to be used with only a specific local runtime Flow.

-With this approach, a local 'default.html' file based on the Boomi Flow default player is created in a folder and hosted on the local runtime machine.
-It is configured to render only a specific local runtime Flow in a browser.
+With this approach, you create a local 'default.html' file based on the Boomi Flow default player in a folder, host it on the local runtime machine, and configure it to render only a specific local runtime Flow in a browser.

-You will need to create and publish the local runtime Flow that you would like to deliver using the local player, as the tenant-id and Flow-id of the published Flow is required.
-Refer to Publishing flows to a local runtime.
+You will need to create and publish the local runtime Flow that you would like to deliver using the local player, because you need the tenant-id and Flow-id of the published Flow.
+Refer to Publishing Flows to a local runtime.

 -